iwanders/pico2w_thing_91c27/board/README.md

 > If temperature monitoring is not required, place a standard 10 kΩ resistor from THERM to VSS.

-### LEDs
+## LEDs

 Lets go with [OSRAM SMARTLED® 0603](https://ams-osram.com/products/product-families/smartled-0603) series, they seem made for diffuse indicator lights.
 Effectively `Kx EELP41.xx` with x changing depending on the color.
+Digikey [filter link](https://www.digikey.ca/en/products/filter/led-indication-discrete/105?s=N4IgjCBcoLQCxVAYygMwIYBsDOBTANCAPZQDaIAbAExwDMtIAugL7OFVkgCiXAMgApNmQA); search on series and `EELP`.

 This [application note](https://look.ams-osram.com/m/7936f76d4c70ced0/original/Determination-of-resistances-for-brightness-compensation.pdf) `AN041` is helpful.

 Key takehome is that it is not known which brightness we get when ordering, but a particular reel has a particular brightness group.
 Using this code on the reel, one can pick the resistor value.

-#### Power Good
+### Power Good
-VBus is from USB, so 5V, the pins sink.
+PG pin on battery charger, VBus is from USB, so 5V, the pin sinks.

-Power good, `super red`:
+- Color: `super red`:
 - `KS EELP41.22-P1R2-58-A8J8-020-R18`
 - https://www.digikey.ca/en/products/detail/ams-osram-usa-inc/KS-EELP41-22-P1R2-58-A8J8-020-R18/24765247